 - Storage optimization cannot be used if a snapshot exists on the virtual machine when VMware Changed Block Tracking is turned on.
-See "About reducing the size of VMware backups" on page 126. - If the policy's Primary VM identifier option is set to VM hostname, note: NetBackup cannot select a VMware virtual machine for backup if it cannot obtain an IP address for the virtual machine. - For Exchange, SharePoint, and SQL applications, NetBackup for VMware supports Granular Recovery Technology (GRT) restores from full backups only. - Exchange, SharePoint, and SQL Server databases are not cataloged and backed up if they exist in mount point volumes. - See "Restore notes and restrictions" on page 152.
+See "About reducing the size of VMware backups" on page 131. - If the policy's Primary VM identifier option is set to VM hostname, note: NetBackup cannot select a VMware virtual machine for backup if it cannot obtain an IP address for the virtual machine.

+- For Exchange, SharePoint, and SQL applications, NetBackup for VMware supports Granular Recovery Technology (GRT) restores from full backups only. - Exchange, SharePoint, and SQL Server databases are not cataloged and backed up if they exist in mount point volumes. - See "Restore notes and restrictions" on page 156. - If a policy is changed from manual selection to Intelligent policy (or vice versa), the next backup of the VM is a regular full backup, even if a backup already exists for that VM.